-As summer gets into full swing here in the Pacific Northwest, I remember (generally after our first day in the 90’s) that my plants in the house and in the garden need a little extra attention staying cool if I want them to thrive throughout the next few months of heat.
+As summer gets into full swing here in the Pacific Northwest, I remember (generally after our first day in the 90’s) that my plants in the house and in the garden need extra attention staying cool if I want them to thrive throughout the next few months of heat.

-My top 4 tips for keeping your plants happy in hot weather:
+Here are 4 tips for keeping your plants happy in hot weather:

 1. Water deeply

 Why is drenching so important?
 Two reasons, first when you water your plants more deeply, it gets past the top soil and hydrates where it is most accessible to the root system.
 Second, it keeps the overall temperature of the soil cooler for longer as the sun bakes the top layer of soil and dries it out but takes much longer to affect the soil beneath.
-I recommend you water your garden and most houseplants (with the exception of cacti and succulents) a few times a week during the long, hot days of summer.
+We recommend you water your garden and most houseplants (with the exception of cacti and succulents) a few times a week during the long, hot days of summer.

 4. Shade cloth

 My other trick is hanging shade cloth over the south and west facing bedroom windows for my houseplants and erecting a tent for part of the garden during the crazy hot days, especially the days that sneak up and surprise you!
 Just last week, for example, we had a few days in the 90’s while the rest of the month we were hanging out around 65-75 degrees.
 No big deal for the houseplants but in the garden, a few hot days can cause all the spinach and lettuce types to bolt and, (speaking from experience) way too many heads of lettuce in need of immediate harvest!
 One year I had over 100 heads in one week begin to bolt.
 Everyone in the neighborhood had salad for dinner.
 Throwing a quick shade cloth tent up during those days helps keep greens cool and can prolong the salad season!